Fast-growing web of doorbell cams raises privacy fears

 “Amazon is profiting off of fear,” said Chris Gilliard, an English professor at Michigan’s Macomb Community College and a prominent critic of Ring and other technology that he says can reinforce race barriers.
 Part of the strategy seems to be selling the cameras “where the fear of crime is more real than the actual existence of crime.”

 The cameras offer a wide view from wherever they are positioned.
 Homeowners get phone alerts with streaming video if the doorbell rings or the device’s heat sensors detect a person or a passing car.
 Ring’s basic doorbell sells for $99, with recurring charges starting at $3 a month for users who want footage stored.
-Ring says it stores the recordings for two months.
+Ring says it stores the recordings for two months unless they are deleted by users.

 Many law enforcement agencies nationwide said the idea to partner with Ring came after the company promoted its product at law enforcement conferences.